 Y (Unreported Evaluation) is an administrative notation and cannot be assigned by instructors.

 Pass/Fail.
 Note that CGU does not use P/F (Pass/Fail).
 The appropriate grades are S (Satisfactory) or U (Unsatisfactory).

 Graded or S/U Option.
 Unless a course is specifically coded to be offered as graded only or S/U grade only, instructors may make their own determinations for assigning grades.
 Agreements may be made directly with the student and no specific notification to the Registrar's Office is required.
 Instructors are encouraged to comply with student requests for S/U grading unless a course is required to provide a letter grade.

 Instructors are expected to submit grades for students enrolled in their courses by the semester deadline published in the Academic Calendar.
-Faculty are encouraged to submit grades online through the faculty portal.
-Paper grade rosters should be submitted to the Registrar's Office no later than the semester deadline for grade submission.

 Non-CGU Students.
 Please note that if you have non-CGU students enrolled in your class, other grading deadlines may apply.
 Non-CGU students includes Consortium undergraduates (5C) as well as students from Claremont School of Theology/Claremont Lincoln University (CST) and Keck Graduate Institute (KGI).
 Deadlines for all of these institutions are generally one week before CGU's deadline.